List of islands of the United States by area

 This is a list of islands of the United States, as ordered by area.
 It includes most islands with an area greater than 20 square miles (approximately 52 km2).
-Mainland areas cut by man-made canals are not considered islands.
+Mainland areas cut by human-made canals are not considered islands.

 Islands over

 Islands

 This section of the list is not complete, although it should cover most of the islands in the United States over 20 sqmi.